ospfranco/ospfranco.github.io/_posts/2024-06-23-rust reduce binary size.md

 strip = "symbols" # Exclude the rest of the symbols
 # opt-level = "z" # Did not use this, but it equals C++'s optimize for size (O3?)
-lto = true # Link time optimization, not sure what this does but it helps reduce the size
+lto = true # Link time optimization, not sure what this does but it helps reduce the size codegen-units = 1 # Cargo specifies 16 parallel codegen units for release builds.
+This improves compile times, but prevents some optimizations.
 ```

 # Cargo Bloat